Have you ever noticed a stench like the worst-smelling fart of your life?

 You should ensure that you allow your chinchilla a dust bath as often as possible.
 3 times a week is good.

-Ensuring you afford your chinchilla the ability to bathe in dust often enough can avoid fur issues or other illnesses and also help eliminate any chance of your producing a smell.
+Giving your chinchilla the opportunity ability to bathe in dust regularly can prevent fur issues or other illnesses, and also help eliminate any chance of your pet producing a smell.

-It’s just part of owning a chinchilla and the way chinchilla remains clean.
+It’s just part of owning a chinchilla and the way a chinchilla remains clean.

 Do Chinchillas Fart?

 Do Chinchillas Throw Poop?

-Yes, a chinchilla can and will throw poop.
-A chinchilla does not throw poop at its owners and is most known for discarding its poop by throwing it out of its cage on the floor around the cage.
+Yes, a chinchilla can, and will, throw poop.
+A chinchilla does not throw poop at its owners.
+They are most known for discarding their poop by throwing it out of the cage onto the floor around the cage.